-Driving under the influence of alcohol (DUI) is a serious charge, but for someone under 21 years of age, it is even harsher.
-Any measurable amount of alcohol while driving is considered an “under 21 DUI”.
-We successfully handle alcohol related cases including MIP (Minor in Possession) and mitigate sentencing so you can drive to school, work and internships and succeed in life.
+Any alcohol related criminal charge is a serious concern, but for someone under 21 years of age, it is even harsher.
+We successfully handle alcohol related cases including MIP (Minor in Possession) and mitigate sentencing so you that any consequences is reasonable.

 The legal age for possessing alcohol in California, is 21.
 This means holding, carrying, even driving with alcohol in your car and being under 21, is a crime.
 (B&PC §§ 23004, 25658, 25659).
 Those under 21 are not permitted to possess alcohol in public places.
-This can be a misdemeanor charge with a mandatory 1 year driver’s license suspension.
 If you did not have possssion or control of the alcohol – that is a legal issue!
 (B&P § 25662(a)).
 In Chico, you cannot be in a public place and have an ” open container” even if over 21.
 (Chico city 9.30.3)

 Penal Code 647(f) California’s drunk in public law prohibits being intoxicated in public to the point where you

-- 1.cannot exercise care for yourself, or you present a safety risk to others, and/or
+- cannot exercise care for yourself, or you present a safety risk to others, and/or

-- 2.interfere with, obstruct or prevent others from using streets, sidewalks or other “public ways.”
+- interfere with, obstruct or prevent others from using streets, sidewalks or other “public ways.”

 Minor In Possession.
 (B&P § 25662 or VC13202.5) A minor in possession (MIP) can be a misdemeanor offense.
-Even as an infraction, this requires a 1 year license suspension and a conviction on your criminal record.
+Even as an infraction, is is a conviction on your criminal record.
 You can hire an attorney to appear in court on your behalf so you don’t miss school or work.
 We will conduct a court trial as part of our regular services in an MIP.
-We are successful in defending clients against underage drinking charges in trial and helping you retain driving privileges.
+We are successful in defending clients against underage drinking charges in trial and helping your future.
 Often a negotiated plea will result in a conviction for a minor infraction rather than a misdemeanor charge.
-A Minor in Possession ticket in Chico can result in discipline from the school or sports teams, a one year license suspension and fines.
+A Minor in Possession ticket in Chico can result in discipline from the school or sports teams, and can effect future employment.

 California’s Open Container Law prohibits driving or being a passenger in a car with an alcoholic beverage in the car that has been opened.
 If you are a driver or passenger under 21 and are caught violating this law, you face a misdemeanor, punishable by up to six months in jail and a maximum $1,000 fine.
 If under 21 years of age, this charge is NOT reducible to an infraction.